 The American Graduate initiative is public media’s long-term commitment, made possible by CPB, to help young people succeed in school, career and life.
 Public media, with its unique position as a trusted resource and important partner in local communities, provides a critical platform to shine a light on pathways to graduation and successful student outcomes.

 National and local reporting, public forums and town halls are helping communities understand the challenges and solutions associated with education and future success.
 From 2011-2018, American Graduate has provided grants to local public media stations to facilitate dialogue in high-need communities around solutions to improve educational outcomes for youth on the path to graduation.
 For the last 8 years, over 125 public media stations have engaged more than 1,700 partners and inspired more than 9,000 adults to become “American Graduate Champions” -- committed and caring mentors who provide support and encouragement to young people.
-According to the Building a Grad Nation 2019 Report, graduation rates are at a record 84.6 percent.
+In 2017, the national high school graduation rate rose to an unprecedented 84.6%, and a recent report from the National Center for Education Statistics, "Trends in High School Dropout and Completion Rates in the United States: 2019," shows that for the first time in 40 years, African American 18-to-24-year-olds completed high school in 2017 at a rate on par with white youth of the same age.
+The graduation gap between white and Hispanic students also decreased significantly.

 However achieving a high school diploma is just the first step toward a future of gainful employment and career opportunity.
 While the overall unemployment rate in the Unites States is now 4%, the unemployment rate of those aged 16-24 is 10%.
 In 2018, the next phase of the initiative was launched, “American Graduate: Getting To Work,” in response to the skills gap.
 CPB awarded grants to 19 public media stations to focus on the talent needs for the nation’s future workforce and increase awareness in young adults and the people who influence them (parents, caregivers, guidance counselors, educators) of the education and training pathways to high-demand skilled careers.